My Home Page with Links to My Other

 For all the wonderful future talk, the

-key to computer technology success is getting people’s attention and providing
+key to techno-success is providing

 easy, attractive remedies for boredom.
 Luckily for Mr. Gates one can make truck